 The sun is essential to life.
 However, you must expose yourself to it safely.
-Repeated and excessive exposure to the sun’s ultraviolet (UV) rays can:
+Even brief exposure to the sun’s ultraviolet (UV) rays can:

 - Increase risk of skin cancer

 Tanning is a sign that the skin has sustained deep cellular damage.
 It is not recommended to tan, whether under the sun or with artificial tanning lamps.

 Check the UV Index to find out the intensity of the sun’s UV rays when planning your outdoor activities.
 The greater the UV Index, the stronger the UV rays and the more you should be protected.
 You can get daily UV Index by checking local weather forecasts.

 Some people are more sensitive to UV rays because they naturally have less melanin in their skin.
 Melanin is a black pigment that absorbs UV rays and protects the skin.